racket/racket/racket/src/expander/README.txt

    Expands and extracts <file-path> as a single linklet, compiles it and then writes the bytecode into <outfile-path>.

- % racket bootstrap-run.rkt -c <dir> -O <checkout-dir>/racket

-   Compiles the expander to source files in <dir> --- note that "bootstrap-run.rkt" must be used to get source compiles --- and writes the flattened linklet to "startup.inc" in a Git checkout of a linklet-based Racket.
-Be sure to increment the target Racket version if you change the serialization of syntax objects or the linklet protocol.

-   When you `make`, then "startup.inc" will be automatically compiled to bytecode for for embedding into the Racket executable.
-If you change the expander in a way that makes existing compiled files invalid, be sure to update "schvers.h".
-(Updating "schvers.h" is important both for bytecode files and the makefile/preprocessor dance that generates the bytecode version of the expander itself.)

- % make

-   A shortcut for the above: When this package resides in an existing in-place build from the main Racket repo, then the makefile uses that copy of Racket to build the expander and drop a replacement into the "src" directory.
-Re-making the Racket tree will then use the updated expander.
-You may have to manually discard "compiled/cache-src" when things change.

  % make demo
  % make run ARGS="<arg> ..."